paulojean/freezy/README.md

 ```

 # TODO
-- [ ] Allow/Disable based on config
+- [x] Allow/Disable based on config
+- [x] Allow user to add/remove Events to be blocked